Lasicaine/TestingTools/README.md

-# DGFT
+# TestingTools
-Data Generation For Testing
+Testing Tools at HTML5+CSS+JS and HTA-version for Windows.